IS-120/grid-form-style-kylieclark42/README.md

 <!-- cSpell:enable  -->

+A website that contains all of my favorite recipes with a contact form.

 # Grid + Form + Style

 **Objectives**: Create a responsive form using grid.
 Create custom styles that override the basic browser form styles.
 Add the form to a flexbox that also contains an SVG image.